Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

-The phenomenon of knots and trigger points is complex, so it’s helpful to summarize it into “knots” as long as it’s understood the idea of a knot isn’t an accurate representation.
-To translate it more accurately and simply, knots could be replaced with the visual of the individual muscle fibers behaving like a group of microscopic zippers.
+To translate it more accurately and simply, knots can behave like a group of microscopic zippers.
 The contractile elements of the muscle zip closer together and remain active in a specific area of that muscle, and this can sometimes cause it to feel tight or stiff.

-Knots are essentially a small group of localized muscle fibers in a state of contraction.
-They get into this state only because the nerve responsible for stimulating them is firing in a way that is causing a cluster of them to zip closer together.
-So a knot cannot exist without a signal from a nerve.
+They get into this state because the nerve responsible for stimulating them is firing in a way that is causing a cluster of them to “zip” closer together.
+So a knot cannot exist without a nerve signal.

-If the muscle fibers aren’t knotted in any way, mechanically pushing into these areas by some external means, usually manually or with a tool, does not technically “release” the area in the way we might imagine.
-How we think of things makes a difference in how musculoskeletal issues may be addressed or processed more effectively.
+If the muscle fibers aren’t knotted in any way, mechanically pushing into these areas by some external means, usually manually or with a tool, doesn’t technically “release” the area in the way we might imagine.
+How we think of the mechanism makes a difference in how such issues may be addressed more effectively.

 Common diagnostic criteria include “tender spot in a taut band,” predicted pain referral pattern on tender spot palpation,” and “local twitch movement.”
 However, only 15 percent of the researchers used these factors to diagnose.